n00mkrad/flowframes/README.md

-#### Running A Pytorch AI on Nvidia Ampere (RTX 3000) GPUs
+## Running A Pytorch AI on Nvidia Ampere (RTX 3000) GPUs

 I do not have an Ampere card yet, so I can't fully test Flowframes on an RTX 3000 series GPU.

-However, users have reported that you can run it by installing a recent **nightly build of Pytorch**.
+However, users have reported that you can run RIFE on Ampere cards by installing a recent **Pytorch 1.7 build**.
+CUDA 11 is also required, but you should already have it if you use up-to-date GPU drivers.
 NCNN-based AIs should work out of the box.